COVID-19 Information for Prospective Students

 3. Quarantine Arrangement

 If any new MPhil/PhD students who are assigned a hall place in 2020-21 residential year and want to come to the campus, please let your supervisor or academic department know your plan as soon as possible and plan for arriving earlier to fulfill the quarantine requirement.
 The University will try to provide the support through the University managed quarantine facilities at subsidized rate, based on eligibility criteria and subject to availability of quarantine spaces.
-For the details, please visit here.
+For students who arrive in Hong Kong from locations other than Mainland, Macau and Taiwan, you are required to undertake the quarantine at designated hotels.
+For the latest updates, please visit here.

 4. Immigration Measures for Entry to Hong Kong